KarolS/millfork/docs/api/custom-platform.md

     * `inline` - inline functions automatically by default, default is `false`.

     * `ipo` - enable interprocedural optimization, default is `false`.

+    * `function_fallthrough` – whether should replace a tail call by simply putting one function after another, default is `true`.

+    * `function_deduplication` – whether identical functions should be merged into one function, default is `true`.

+    * `subroutine_extraction` – whether identical fragments of functions should be extracted into subroutines, default is `false`.

     * `lenient_encoding` - allow for automatic substitution of invalid characters in string literals using the default encodings, default is `false`.